Chiselbury Hillfort; Ancient British Camp on 9th June 2006

 Martin Down is a large area of chalk downland near Martin, south of the A354.
 It is a National Nature Reserve (NNR) jointly owned and managed by Natural England and the Hampshire County Council.

-Cranborne Chase is a very large area of Hampshire, Wiltshire, Dorset and Somerset, about 1000 square kilometres, designated an Area of Outstanding Natural Beauty (AONB).
+Cranborne Chase AONB is a very large area of Hampshire, Wiltshire, Dorset and Somerset, about 1000 square kilometres, designated an Area of Outstanding Natural Beauty (AONB).
+There are regular issues of news and e-Bulletins on the website.

 Langford Lakes, wetland reserves owned by the Wiltshire Wildlife Trust, are next to the River Wylye and can be reached by car in about thirty minutes, turning off the A36 and passing through Steeple Langford.